 I often hear from friends and colleagues of pointless meetings, uninspiring leaders and frustrating relationships (something I’ve blogged about before).
 I believe they tell me about these things because they know of my love of governance and especially Roberts Rules of Order in running an effective meeting.
-Plus public speaking is a passion and now my business.
+Plus public speaking is a passion.

 What is clear is that those grumbling know something is not right.
 They also have a good idea what would make whatever is wrong better.
 But when I ask “have you given them feedback?” or “have you offered to fix it?”, the answer is generally “no”.